mattermost/docs/doc/charts/gitlab/unicorn/README.md

 #### connection

-The `connection` property is a YAML block, in accordance with the documentation present at [GitLab LFS Administration](lfscon) documentation.
+The `connection` property is a YAML block, in accordance with the documentation present at [GitLab LFS Administration][lfscon] documentation.
 This matches to [Fog](https://github.com/fog), is different between provider modules.

 Defaults to `{}` and will be ignored if `minio.enabled` is `true`.